gear-foundation/academy/docs/02-basic/03-additional-features/access-state.md

 }
 ```

-Additionally, you can handle incoming payload and return only the necessary part of the state.
-For example, you can return only the selected wallet:
+Additionally, incoming payloads can be handled, returning only the necessary part of the state.
+For example, only the selected wallet can be returned:

 ```rust
 #[no_mangle]